Risk Management in Trading

 It is not an easy process, but once you are done with it, you will know exactly what to expect from your trading strategy.

-The last piece of the puzzle is the Risk to Reward ratio.
+The last piece of the puzzle is the Reward to Risk ratio.

-The risk to reward ratio simply tells you how much you win compared to your risk.
+The reward to risk ratio simply tells you how much you win compared to your risk.

-If you are taking the trade with a 3:1 risk to reward ratio, it means that for every $100 of your risk you aim the potential reward of $300.
+If you are taking the trade with a 3:1 reward to risk ratio, it means that for every $100 of your risk you aim the potential reward of $300.

 This chart shows the sequence of 10 trades with a 50% of win rate and random distribution of wins and losses.